Ireland '23 - epilogue

 Part Three - Final walking in Dublin comment - City aesthetics ?

-Now that I know Dublin better, I have to admit it can be a visually drab looking place (modern buildings excepted) and green spaces are rare, as are tree-lined streets.
-On so many downtown streets you see buildings abandoned long ago, never likely to be renovated or occupied again, sometimes covered with mean graffiti, or innovative street art, or even impressive murals; they all distract but can't hide an underlying look of decay.
-I purposely did not take photos of this run-down aspect of Dublin.
+Now that I know Dublin better, I have to admit it can be a visually drab looking place (modern buildings excepted), and green spaces are rare, as are tree-lined streets.
+On so many downtown streets you see so many buildings abandoned long ago, not likely to be renovated or occupied again.
+These are sometimes covered with mean graffiti, innovative street art, or City-funded murals, but these only distract from and do not hide an underlying look of decay.
+I purposely did not take photos of the run-down aspects of Dublin.

-In retrospect, I am glad we stayed where we did, because Camden & Harcourt are close to three beautiful parks, and, most of the main destinations are easy to walk to.
+In retrospect, I am glad we stayed in the Camden/Harcourt area because we were close to three beautiful parks, and, all of the main Dublin destinations were an easy walk to.

-This is a good place to mention that the pre-trip plan that Doris and Mary and I made - to tour Dublin mainly on foot - came to fruition.
+This is a good place to mention that the pre-trip plan that Doris and Mary and I made - to tour Dublin as much as we could on foot - came to fruition.

 return to Ireland 23 index